 What is the Section 179 Deduction?

-All businesses that finance new or used business equipment during tax year 2019 should qualify for the Section 179 Deduction.
+All businesses that finance new or used business equipment during the tax year should qualify for the Section 179 Deduction.

 Section 179 of the IRS tax code allows businesses to deduct the full purchase price of qualifying equipment and/or software financed during the tax year.
 That means that if you finance qualifying equipment, you can deduct the FULL PURCHASE PRICE from your gross income.
 It’s an incentive created by the U.S. government to encourage businesses to buy equipment and invest in themselves.

 Section 179 is more beneficial to small businesses than ever.
 Today, Section 179 is one of the few government incentives available to small businesses and has been included in many of the recent Stimulus Acts and Congressional Tax Bills.
 Millions of small businesses are actually taking action and getting real benefits.